Lighthouses of Nigeria

 tower with lantern and gallery.
 Tower painted white with a broad red

 horizontal band below the gallery.
-A photo is at the top of this page,
+A photo is at right,

 Paul Kalu has a closeup photo,